United States

 A note from Syed

-If any of this sounds like what you actually want from an SEO engagement, senior time, honest reporting, no 12-month lock-ins, email directly.
-I reply personally, usually within a day, and first calls are always free.
+If this matches what you want from an SEO engagement, senior time, plain reporting, month-to-month commitment, email directly.
+I reply personally, usually within a working day, and first calls are free.

 Syed · London